Sunnilu/Let-s-make-music/README.md

 3. 🎮 Flashcard Game with Leaderboard
 Timed challenges or multiple choice quizzes
 ✅ REST API for scores/users, WebSocket for live multiplayer mode.

+📁 data/
+keys.json – All major key signatures and their corresponding notes

+📁 client/
+index.html – A basic browser UI for testing note submission

+main.js – Connects to your WebSocket server and displays note updates live